kind-lab/voice-biomarker-fhir/input/pagecontent/protocol.md

 #### Respiratory

-  - Task 1: Breath Sounds: Relax until the task starts.“Take three deep breaths in a row in andout the mouth.
+  - Task 1: Breath Sounds: Relax until the task starts.“Take three deep breaths in a row in and out the mouth.Pleasant visual distraction for 1 minute. (note: attending to breathing changes breathing patterns).
+{% include img.html img="flowers.png" %}

-  - Task 2: Voluntary cough: Breathe normally, then when you are ready, cough HARD as if something werestuck in your throat.”Complete this three times.
+  - Task 2: Voluntary cough: Breathe normally, then when you are ready, cough HARD as if something werestuck in your throat.Complete this three times.

 #### Neuro